-This policy includes how we
+This policy includes how we:

-- Promote the policy amongst organisations, visitors learners and stakeholders - Gain ongoing commitment to the policy and train our employees to implement - Cover apprentices in our care and have procedure for ill health of apprentices - Have people responsible for Health and Safety and how we identify and manage health and Safety Concerns
+- Promote the policy amongst organisations, visitors, learners and stakeholders. - Gain ongoing commitment to the policy and train our employees to implement. - Cover learners in our care and have procedure for ill health of learners. - Have people responsible for Health and Safety and how we identify and manage health and Safety Concerns.